-- LM-11.4.1 When considering its available cash inflows, the bank must only include contractual inflows from outstanding exposures that are fully performing and for which the bank has no reason to expect a default within the 30-day time horizon.
-Contingent inflows are not included in total net cash inflows. - LM-11.4.2 Bahraini conventional bank licensees need to monitor the concentration of expected inflows across wholesale counterparties in the context of the banks' liquidity risk management, in order to ensure that liquidity position is not overly dependent on the arrival of expected inflows from one or a limited number of wholesale counterparties. - LM-11.4.3 The amount of inflows that can offset outflows is capped at 75 percent of the total expected cash outflows, as calculated in the Module for the purpose of calculating the net cash outflows. - A. Secured Lending, Including Reverse Repos and Securities Borrowing - LM-11.4.4 A bank must assume that maturing financing transactions secured by level 1 assets will be rolled-over and will not give rise to any cash inflows; as a result, an inflow factor of 0 percent will be applied to this kind of transaction.
+When considering its available cash inflows, the bank must only include contractual inflows from outstanding exposures that are fully performing and for which the bank has no reason to expect a default within the 30-day time horizon.
+Contingent inflows are not included in total net cash inflows.

+LM-11.4.2 Bahraini Islamic bank licensees need to monitor the concentration of expected inflows across wholesale counterparties in the context of the banks' liquidity risk management, in order to ensure that liquidity position is not overly dependent on the arrival of expected inflows from one or a limited number of wholesale counterparties.

+The amount of inflows that can offset outflows is capped at 75 percent of the total expected cash outflows, as calculated in the Module for the purpose of calculating the net cash outflows.

+A. Secured Financing, Including Shari'a Compliant Reverse Repurchase Agreements and Securities Borrowing

+A bank must assume that maturing financing transactions secured by level 1 assets will be rolled-over and will not give rise to any cash inflows; as a result, an inflow factor of 0 percent will be applied to this kind of transaction.
 While maturing financing transactions secured by Level 2 HQLA will lead to cash inflows equivalent to the relevant haircut for the specific assets.
-A bank is assumed not to roll-over maturing secured financing transactions which have been secured by non-HQLA assets, and can assume receiving back 100 percent of the cash related to those agreements (i.e. an inflow factor of 100 percent). - LM-11.4.5 Maturing secured lending transactions backed by different asset categories will receive different factors provided that the collateral obtained through reverse repo, or securities borrowing which matures within the 30-day horizon, is not used to cover short positions. - LM-11.4.6 If the collateral obtained through reverse repo or securities borrowing matures within the 30-day horizon, and is re-used to cover short positions that could be extended beyond 30 days, a bank must assume that the reverse repo or securities borrowing arrangements will be rolled-over and will not give rise to any cash inflow (0 percent).
+A bank is assumed not to roll-over maturing secured financing transactions which have been secured by non-HQLA assets, and can assume receiving back 100 percent of the cash related to those agreements (i.e. an inflow factor of 100 percent).

+Maturing secured lending transactions backed by different asset categories will receive different factors provided that the collateral obtained through Shari'a compliant reverse repurchase agreements, or securities borrowing which matures within the 30-day horizon, is not used to cover short positions.

+LM-11.4.6 If the collateral obtained through Shari'a compliant reverse repurchase or securities borrowing matures within the 30-day horizon, and is reused to cover short positions that could be extended beyond 30 days, a bank must assume that the Shari'a compliant reverse repurchase agreements or securities borrowing arrangements will be rolled-over and will not give rise to any cash inflow (0 percent).